The Big Idea

 What Types of Organizations or Causes does the Women’s Giving Circle of Southern Nevada Support?

 The mission of the Women’s Giving Circle of Southern Nevada is to provide an opportunity for philanthropic women to leverage their individual contributions to make a greater local impact.
-The giving circle is non-sectarian and committed to peace and justice (including racial justice and issues of poverty/wealth inequality), environmental sustainability, women and children’s health (including reproductive rights), access to the arts, LGBT issues, and education.
+The giving circle is non-sectarian and committed to peace and justice (including racial justice and issues of poverty/wealth inequality), environmental sustainability, women and children’s health (including reproductive rights), access to the arts, LGBTQIA2 issues, and education.

 The focus of the Women’s Giving Circle of Southern Nevada is to support local 501(c)3 non-profit organizations for which a modest, unrestricted grant can really make a difference.